OMaciasd/challenge_sre/README.md

 > **Dependency Updates**: Keep dependencies up to date by running:
 >
 > ```bash
-> pip install --upgrade -r requirements.txt
+>   pip install --upgrade -r src/requirements-dev.txt
+>
 > ```

 Thank you for considering my submission.
 If you have any questions or need further clarification, please feel free to reach out to me via [email](mailto:omaciasnarvaez@gmail.com).